diatomzone/diatomzone.github.io/collections/_articles/ocbattle.md

       - [madd-millennium, "we both know the answer to that."]
 ---

-some pre-fight dialogue that could happen if the EPIPHANY OF ORB and CANYON CROSSORADS gangs were in a crossover fighting game together :^]
+some pre-fight dialogue that could happen if characters from EPIPHANY OF ORB and CANYON CROSSORADS were in a crossover fighting game together :^]

 categorized by player 1. (some matchups tbd)